ZipCPU/sdspi/README.md

 - **`OPT_DMA`**: An optional DMA is now available, and passing tests in silicon.

-  Both Wishbone and AXI versions of the DMA controller exist and pass all simulation based testing.
+  Both Wishbone and AXI versions of the DMA controller exist and routinely pass all simulation based testing.

 - **STREAM DMA**: At customer request, hooks now exist for an (optional) stream DMA interface.
 This interface will accept an AXI stream input,